Amazon Marketplace

 BSR is a product's ranking within its category, based on current and recent sales.
 A lower BSR (e.g., 1, 5, 100) means better performance than a higher one (e.g., 10000+).
 BSR is updated hourly and is an important performance indicator.

-Open term pageBTR
+Open glossary pageBTR

 Born to Run - Schnellere Produkteinführung